m-sanchez-dev/html-textEditor/README.md

 * Dark mode support: It has native dark mode support.
 If your device has the darkmode ON, the appearance of the application will change.
 * Auto close: This caracters ('(', '{', '[') are closed automatically.

+## ToDo
+[ ] Fix tab interaction
+[ ] Support for diferent files

+Think if diferent format support is viable or no.

 ## License

 [MIT - License](LICENSE)